Level 3 Site Carpentry

 |Campus||London Road Campus|

 Who is it for?

 Having successfully developed specific Site Carpentry skills through completing the Level 2 Diploma in Site Carpentry this programme is designed to give you an understanding of advanced knowledge and techniques of the trade.
 These specialist skills will improve your employability prospects with a specialist site carpentry company and you will be working on the same course subjects as those on an Advanced Apprenticeship programme.
 Progress to HNC in Construction and the Built Environment or an Advanced Apprenticeship in Site Carpentry.

-Successful completion of the Level 2 Diploma in Site Carpentry.
-Preferably GCSE Maths and English at grade 4 or above.
-You will also need to attend an interview and successfully complete an initial assessment prior to acceptance.
+Successful completion of Level 2 Site Carpentry.
+Preferably English and Maths GCSE at grade 4 or above.

 What does the course involve?